sahmedhusain/gigabit/README.md

   <p><em>Event calendar and upcoming activities</em></p>
 </div>

-## 🛠️ What We Built It With
+## 🛠️ Tech Stack

+What powers GigaBit end-to-end, from real-time backplane to the UI polish.

 ### Backend - The Engine Room
-- **Go 1.23.2** - Fast compiled language that handles our server and real-time features well
+- **Go 1.23.2** - Fast, typed, and perfect for WebSocket-heavy workloads.
-- **SQLite** - Simple, file-based database that works without extra setup
+- **SQLite** - Lightweight, zero-ops relational store that travels with the repo.
-- **Gorilla WebSocket** - Makes instant messaging and live updates possible
+- **Gorilla WebSocket** - Handles bidirectional, low-latency messaging.
-- **Gorilla Mux** - Routes all our API requests to the right handlers
+- **Gorilla Mux** - Predictable routing for REST endpoints.
-- **golang-migrate** - Keeps our database schema updated as we add features
+- **golang-migrate** - Managed schema evolution without manual SQL drift.
-- **bcrypt** - Securely hashes passwords so they're never stored in plain text
+- **bcrypt** - Industry-standard password hashing.

 ### Frontend - What You See
-- **Next.js 15.5.3** - React framework with smart routing and performance features
+- **Next.js 15.5.3** - Hybrid rendering, file routing, and performance by default.
-- **React 19.1.0** - Component library that makes the interface responsive and smooth
+- **React 19.1.0** - Interactive UI foundation.
-- **TypeScript 5** - Catches JavaScript errors before they happen
+- **TypeScript 5** - Safer component contracts and API calls.
-- **Tailwind CSS 4** - Utility classes that make styling fast and consistent
+- **Tailwind CSS 4** - Utility styling for a consistent system look.
-- **Framer Motion 12.23.22** - Adds smooth animations and transitions
+- **Framer Motion 12.23.22** - Smooth transitions and motion flourishes.
-- **SWR** - Smart caching that keeps the app feeling fast
+- **SWR** - Smart caching and revalidation for fast data refreshes.
-- **Lucide Icons** - Clean, scalable icons that look good everywhere
+- **Lucide Icons** - Clean, scalable icons.

 ### DevOps - Getting It Running
-- **Docker** - Packages everything so it runs the same anywhere
+- **Docker** - Same environment everywhere.
-- **Docker Compose** - Coordinates frontend, backend, and database together
+- **Docker Compose** - Orchestrates frontend, backend, and database together.
-- **Nginx** - Handles web traffic efficiently in production
+- **Nginx** - Production-ready reverse proxy option.

+---
 ## 🏗️ Architecture & Data Flow

+Think of GigaBit as a conversation between the browser, the Go services, and the database, with a WebSocket rail for live signals.

 ### How Everything Fits Together

-Imagine GigaBit as a well-orchestrated conversation between your browser, our servers, and the database:

 ```
 Your Browser (Frontend) ↔ Go Backend (API Server) ↔ SQLite Database